jeisen0105/Bellabeat-Case-Study-2/README.md

 - Current: Low — data is approximately nine years old.
 - Cited: Low — obtained from an unverified third-party source (Amazon Mechanical Turk).

-Despite these limitations, the dataset remains valuable for identifying general behavioral patterns that can inform Bellabeat’s strategic decisions.
+Despite these limitations, the dataset remains useful for identifying broad behavioral trends that can serve as directional insights for Bellabeat’s future strategies.

 ### Preparing RStudio